William Bucknell

-Early life
+Early life and education

-Bucknell was born in Marcus Hook, Pennsylvania to English immigrants.
+Bucknell was born in Marcus Hook, Pennsylvania, to English immigrants.
 His father was a Lincolnshire farmer, carpenter, and early settler of Delaware County, Pennsylvania.
 He had intermittent schooling and was trained as a wood carver.

 Career

 Bucknell began his career as a wood carver, acquired some savings from that trade and set himself up in business.
 After his first marriage, Bucknell began conducting real estate transactions with the purchase of suburban lands and the erection of buildings.

 Bucknell invested in laying gas lines in the city of Chester, Pennsylvania.
 He founded the Chester Gas Company in 1856.
 Bucknell became a director in the United Gas Improvement Company of Philadelphia.
 Bucknell was also a director in the Buffalo Gas Light Company.

-In his later years, Bucknell ran a brokerage business in Philadelphia trading in securities and real estate.
+Bucknell later ran a brokerage business in Philadelphia, which traded in securities and real estate.
 Bucknell had a large ownership in The Cleveland & Pittsburgh Railroad, The Philadelphia & Reading Railroad, The United Railroads of New Jersey and various coal and iron mines.